AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Compatibility

-Only a web browser was considered as the end user interface, and specifically only one on a desktop, as the AMT team uses managed machines.
+Only a web browser was considered as the end user interface, and specifically only one on a desktop, as the NRC that was the application was originally built for uses managed machines.
 Personal devices such as tablets or phones have not been specifically catered for.